C0WAL/GW2Calc/README.md

 If you find any issue or have suggestions feel free to contact me via:
     - Discord: C0WAL
     - In-game: zidicck.6235
-Or just create an issue on github.
+or just create an issue on github.